constellation-daq/Constellation/docs/operator_guide/get_started/installation.md

 ### Running Satellites

 Flatpak is mainly designed for the distribution of graphical user interfaces, not necessarily command-line tools.
-They can, hwoever, still be started, albeit only from the command line and not the desktop environment, In order to start a satellite, the following command can to be used:
+They can, however, still be started, albeit only from the command line and not the desktop environment, In order to start a satellite, the following command can to be used:

 ```sh